Tori Huster: Western Sydney Wanderers, 2013

 Huster signed with Western Sydney Wanderers in the Australian W-League for the 2013–14 season.

 Return to Newcastle Jets, 2014

 In September 2014 Huster joined Newcastle Jets together with fellow Americans Katherine Reynolds and Angela Salem.
 Huster started all twelve of Newcastle's matches, scoring three goals.

-Second return to Newcastle Jets, 2017–
+Second return to Newcastle Jets, 2017–2018

-In October 2017, Huster returned to Australia for the off-season, joining Newcastle Jets for the 2017–18 W-League season alongside fellow Americans Katie Stengel, Arin Gilliland and Britt Eckerstrom.
+In October 2017, Huster returned to Australia for the off-season, joining Newcastle Jets for the 2017–18 W-League season alongside fellow Americans Katie Stengel, Arin Wright and Britt Eckerstrom.

-International
+International career

 Huster has represented the United States at the U-23 level.
 Huster was called up for the USA's matches against France and England in 2015.